We are Branchline.

 Ordinary Arts Festival

-Curated by learning disabled young people, Ordinary Arts is a new festival drawing together the work of artists with labels from across the south west:
+Curated by learning disabled young people, Ordinary Art Festival brought together the work of artists with labels from across the south west:

 Family Day: Taiko Drummers, Big Band, Orchestra, and inclusive workshops in: animation, dance, music and steam punk mask making + quiet space in the SPACE Studios and relaxed screening in the Barn Cinema plus a Masked Ball in the Great Hall – everyone welcome – who will you be??

-Dance in Devon is working with Far Flung Dance Theatre and the young curators to create a flashmob choreography for the Masked Ball.
+Dance in Devon worked with Far Flung Dance Theatre and the young curators to create a flashmob choreography for the Masked Ball.

 Teen Day: Film making, music and graphic art workshops, parkour, yoga, Zumba and hula-hooping – vintage gaming and Comicfest – Comic art and Cosplay is coming to Dartington + bands, DJ’s and Glam Transform beauty space.